 - Using the 10-5 Rule (Within 10 feet of a guest, make eye contact and smile.
-Within 5 feet of a guest, give a warm, sincere, courteous greeting.) - Addressing the patient by their preferred name. - o Remembering proper hand hygiene.
-Wash in, wash out.

-- Using your name and asking open-ended questions.
-Looking for non-verbal cues and tone and listening to our guests. - Acknowledge emotion and show compassion. - o Ask, "Is there anything else I may help you with today?
-I have the time."
+Within 5 feet of a guest, give a warm, sincere, courteous greeting.) - o Addressing the patient by their preferred name. - o Remembering proper hand hygiene.
+Wash in, wash out. - Using your name. - Looking for non-verbal cues and tone and listening to our guests. - o Acknowledge emotion and show compassion. - Ask, "Is there anything else I may help you with today?
+I have the time." - o Be Curious - Look for Common Ground - Listen actively and ask open-ended questions - Be Yourself